AfrikaBurn/TMI/README.md

 # Tribe Mobilisation Infrastructure

-Tools to empower and mobilise communities so that they may co-create.
+Tools to empower and mobilise communities to co-create.

 * **Find**, **create** and **share** resources.
 * **Cultivate**, **coordinate** and **collaborate** on projects.